geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 So right now, the layout is completely in memory.
 So you just calculate it once.
 And then you reach where the canvas will run over, as you saw.

 ##### **Geohot** [[00:32:18](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1938)]
-Uh...
+Uh..
 Okay.
 How would you change this?
 What would it be instead?

 ##### **Qazalin** [[00:32:24](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1944)]
 It would be exactly the same.
 I just don't want it out of memory when that happens.

 ##### **Geohot** [[00:32:31](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1951)]
 Oh, I see what you're saying.
 Okay, you're saying that, like, you're spending a lot of memory on rewrite rules.
-Um...
+Um..
 Yeah.
 I understand.
-Uh...
-Yeah, no, I wouldn't...
-I wouldn't...
-I wouldn't...
+Uh..
+Yeah, no, I wouldn't..
+I wouldn't..
+I wouldn't..
 I've never seen a problem with this.
-Like, we should really be focused on... on an exact use case and an exact problem.
+Like, we should really be focused on.. on an exact use case and an exact problem.
 I think one of the things to revisit that I've always wanted with Viz is a better visualization of what the rewrite rule is doing.
-So, like, right now we have... in that, uh, rightmost panel, we have the, like, the red and the green on the UOP.
+So, like, right now we have.. in that, uh, rightmost panel, we have the, like, the red and the green on the UOP.
 I've never seen that be useful.

 ##### **Geohot** [[00:33:15](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1995)]
 Like this.
 What do you mean?
 What's very useful?
 Oh, you've used this?
 I read this.